freewil/bitcoin-testnet-box/README.md

 $ make generate
 ```

-This will run `bitcoind` in `-regtest` mode.

-> Bitcoin Core’s regression test mode (regtest mode) lets you instantly create a brand-new private block chain
-> with the same basic rules as testnet—but one major difference: you choose when to create new blocks,
-> so you have complete control over the environment.
+This will tell `bitcoin-cli` to immediate generate 101 blocks.

+> Generate 101 blocks using a special version of the setgenerate RPC which is only available in
+> regtest mode.
+This takes about 30 seconds on a generic PC.
+Because this is a new block chain using
+> Bitcoin’s default rules, the first 210,000 blocks pay a block reward of 50 bitcoins.
+However, a
+> block must have 100 confirmations before that reward can be spent, so we generate 101 blocks to
+> get access to the coinbase transaction from block #1.

 See [developer-examples#regtest-mode](https://bitcoin.org/en/developer-examples#regtest-mode) for more info.